 - Family, friends, and neighbors

-- Professional, community, religious, political, or social organizations
+- Professional, community, religious, political, and social organizations

 - Current and former classmates